 The IOWA System provides access to a wide variety of information to police departments, sheriff’s offices, and other city, county, state and federal criminal justice agencies throughout Iowa.
 Such data includes wanted/missing persons, stolen vehicles and articles, protective orders, sex offenders, homeland security information, Amber Alerts, motor vehicle registration files, driver licenses, and criminal history.
 The network also provides a gateway to other states, the National Crime Information Center (NCIC), NLETS and 186 other countries through Interpol.

-The Cass County Communications Center is managed by the Director of E9-1-1 Services who also serves as Terminal Agency Coordinator for the IOWA System.
+The Cass County Communications Center is managed by the Director of 9-1-1 Services who also serves as Terminal Agency Coordinator for the IOWA System.
 The director reports directly to the Cass County Public Safety Commission, which has policy and budgetary authority over the center.

 The Cass County Public Safety Commission is comprised of 4 persons who are duly elected officials in the jurisdictions they represent.
 Two persons represent Cass County and two persons represent the City of Atlantic.
-The cities of Anita and Griswold did have representation on the Commission, but they chose to leave the Commission in 2014.